cermakjiri/with-webauthn/examples/webauthn-upgrade/README.md

 # Upgrade to passkeys example - From email/password to passkeys

 - A user registers with traditional email/password and verifies their email afterwards.
 - Then the user can link passkey/s and therefore upgrades to MFA.
 - The user can downgrade to single-factor authentication by removing all their passkeys.
 - Built with [SimpleWebAuthn](https://simplewebauthn.dev), [Firebase Auth](https://firebase.google.com/docs/auth/admin/create-custom-tokens) and Firestore SDKs.

 A part from that, the demo includes:

 - Creating (user registration), retrieving (user login), linking multiple, and removing passkeys.
 - Issuing a JWT token via Firebase Auth once user is authenticated.
--   Passkes are stored in Firebase Firestore.
+- Passkeys are stored in Firebase Firestore.
 - Formatting and parsing of WebAuthn API request / responses done via SimpleWebAuthn library.

 👉 **[Check out the demo](https://upgrade.with-webauthn.dev)**.